-OBJ PW3.3 Orange County shall promote and sustain compatibility between the built and natural systems.
+OBJ WAT3.3 Orange County shall promote and sustain compatibility between the built and natural systems.

-- PW3.3.1 Orange County shall coordinate with the St. Johns River Water Management District, the South Florida Water Management District, and other entities to assist with implementation of goals and provisions of the Regional Water Supply Plans and other local/municipal water resource management and restoration programs, to evaluate the long-term needs of the natural and built environments, to restrict activities that may result in the degradation or over-utilization of potable water resources, and to assure adequate water supply for the competing needs of native ecosystems, agriculture, and domestic and industrial users. - PW3.3.2 Orange County shall work with the Water Management Districts, during updates to their Regional Water Supply Plans, to identify potentially feasible alternative water supply projects. - PW3.3.3 Orange County will integrate growth management, land use and water resource planning to ensure the availability of water for Orange County and regional water management purposes.
+- WAT3.3.1 Orange County shall coordinate with the St. Johns River Water Management District, the South Florida Water Management District, and other entities to assist with implementation of goals and provisions of the applicable Regional Water Supply Plans and other local/municipal water resource management and restoration programs, to evaluate the long-term needs of the natural and built environments, to restrict activities that may result in the degradation or over-utilization of potable water, treated wastewater and reclaimed water resources, and to assure adequate water supply for the competing needs of native ecosystems, agriculture, and domestic and industrial users. - WAT3.3.2 Orange County shall work with the Water Management Districts, during updates to their Regional Water Supply Plans, to identify potentially feasible alternative water supply projects, including those involving treated wastewater or reclaimed water sources within Orange County. - WAT3.3.3 Orange County will integrate growth management, land use and water resource planning to ensure the availability of water for Orange County residents and regional water management purposes.